mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 ### Annotation element structure
 All annotation nodes are defined as an XML type, so they have the same structure anywhere they appear in the EML record.
 Here is the basic structure.
 Specific examples are below.
+The annotation node holds the `predicate` and `object`; the `subject` of the semantic statement is the parent element of the annotation.

 ```xml
     <annotation>